 You love that life is full of surprises.
 In fact, you surprise yourself every day.

-Like I said, don’t let a quiz define who you are; however, the pen personality does describe me more than the pencil.
+Like I said, don’t let a quiz define who you are.
+With that said, the pen personality does describe me more than the pencil. . . .
 What do you think?
 Does the writing utensil you use most often, make a statement about your personality?